tmoens/zebrafish-facility-manager/PerFacility.md

 #### Am I ready to move on?

-You can (temporarilly) run the server now from the command line.
+You can (temporarily) run the server now from the command line.
 The server rejects bad or missing configuration with useful error messages.

 ```bash